Grelot/reserveBenefit--genomeMetrics/README.md

 bash filter_vcf.sh
 ```

-# Mapping SNPs onto genome
+# Description of SNPs onto genome

 #### Generate tables

-1. Split the genome into genome-windows of 400000bp.
+1. Split the genome into genome-windows of 400 Kbp.
 2. Count number of SNPs located on each genome-windows.
 3. Count number of reads for each SNP for each individuals.